davewhiteland/compsci-superbasics/collections/_command-line/arguments.md

     mv "I am a file.txt" banana.txt

-If you're going to study computer science, make you life easier and never put spaces (or other special characters) into filenames.
+If you're going to study computer science, make your life easier and never put spaces (or other special characters) into filenames.
 Of course you _can_ put fancy things into your filenames, but you can avoid a world of pain by sticking to numbers, lowercase letters, hyphen (`-`), underscore (`_`) and dot (`.`).